KibuKuhn/myfavorites/README.md

 # myfavorites
 Access your favorite files and folders easily

-Drag & drop your files and folders into myfavorites.
+Drag & drop your files, folders and web links into myfavorites.
 They are then presented in a list from where you can access them easliy.
 Although myfavorites is a Java 11 application, it's built and tested mainly for Linux.
 See src/main/resources/help.html for a brief manual.
 When started myfavorites displays a small icon in the system tray from where you can access it.